section-engineering-education/engineering-education/articles/customizing-django-admin/index.md

-﻿### Customizing Django Admin
+### Customizing Django Admin
-Django is a Web framework for perfectionists with deadlines.
-That is why it comes with its admin site.
-Django gives programmers the power of customizing this admin site to suit the requirements of the project or the needs of the client.The tutorial is mostly `windows` oriented becouse of the cmd commands.
+Django comes with an admin site for managing site data.
+Django gives developers the power of customizing this admin site to suit the requirements of the project or the client.The tutorial is Windows oriented.

 ### Prerequisites
 Before we begin, you should have the following:
  - Python3 installed on your machine.
- - Django installed on a virtual environment on your machine.
+ - Django installed on a virtual environment.
- - Some knowledge of Python 3 and Django.
+ - Some knowledge of Python3 and Django.

 ### Step 1 – Creating our Django app
 Use the following command to create a virtual environment for the project.